-For timber that is used externally, the most appropriate durability class, use class and preservative treatment to BS 8417 should be specified based on the required service life.
+In summary, for timber that is used externally, the most appropriate durability class, use class and preservative treatment to BS 8417 should be specified based on the required service life (60 years for structural elements and 15 years for individual components not integral to the structure).

-Every care was taken to ensure information in this article was correct at the time of writing (April 2023).
+Every care was taken to ensure information in this article was correct at the time of writing (September 2021).
 Guidance provided does not replace the reader's professional judgement and any construction project should comply with the relevant building regulations or applicable technical standards.
 For the most up to date LABC Warranty technical guidance please refer to your risk management surveyor and the latest version of the LABC Warranty Technical Manual.